 What are the Types of Data Profiling?

-- Relationship Discovery: Relationship Discovering involves identifying how parts of the data are related to each other.
+- Relationship Discovery: Relationship discovery involves identifying how parts of the data are related to each other.
 For example, identifying key relationships between tables in a database, references between cells and tables in a spreadsheet, etc.

 What are the Benefits of Data Profiling?

-- Improved Data Quality and Credibility: Data Profiling can be used to ensure that the data being leveraged is of the best possible quality.
+- Improved Data Quality and Credibility: It can be used to ensure that the data being leveraged is of the best possible quality.
 Good quality and credible data can be leveraged to determine helpful information that could affect business choices, identify problems within an organization’s system, and draw certain conclusions about the company’s future health.

 - Proactive Crisis Management: It can help businesses efficiently identify and address problems before they arise.